Native Americans in the Military

 Medal of Honor

-The Medal of Honor is the highest award for valor in action against an enemy force which can bestowed on an individual serving in the armed services of the United States.
+The Medal of Honor is the highest award for valor in action against an enemy force which can be bestowed on an individual serving in the armed forces of the United States.
 This award is generally presented to its recipient by the President of the United States on behalf of Congress.